Sweetwater Sound: Philanthropy

 Sweetwater contributes to more than 600 nonprofit organizations annually, including charitable donations to Fort Wayne Community Schools, Arts United of Fort Wayne, the Fort Wayne Philharmonic Orchestra, Easter Seals ARC of Northeast Indiana, and the Voices of Unity Youth Choir.

 Majic Miracle Music

-From 2006–2013, Sweetwater Studios and local Fort Wayne radio station WAJI Majic 95.1 partnered to record live, acoustic music from nationally recognized artists and bands traveling through Fort Wayne.
+From 2006 to 2013, Sweetwater Studios and local Fort Wayne radio station WAJI Majic 95.1 partnered to record live, acoustic music from nationally recognized artists and bands traveling through Fort Wayne.
 These recordings and others were compiled to produce "Majic Miracle Music" charity CDs to benefit Riley Hospital for Children at Indiana University Health.
 Artists who recorded at Sweetwater Productions for "Majic Miracle Music" CDs include REO Speedwagon, Ingrid Michaelson, Lenka, Aimee Allen, Jars of Clay, Landon Pigg, Ben Jelen, Josh Kelley, Sara Bareilles, Jon McLaughlin, Gin Blossoms, and Collective Soul.

+Reception

+Music Inc. named Sweetwater "Retailer of the Year" in 2012 and again in 2020.
+In 2023, Sweetwater was included on Newsweek's list of America's Greatest Workplaces for Diversity.